Chief Curator Emeritus

-Brandon Brame Fortune, chief curator and curator of painting and sculpture, has worked at the National Portrait Gallery since 1987.
+Brandon Brame Fortune, chief curator emeritus, has worked at the National Portrait Gallery since 1987.

-Fortune has a keen interest in contemporary portraiture.
-She organized a major exhibition of mid-twentieth-century portraits by Elaine de Kooning (2015) and also organized the first two Outwin Boochever Portrait Competitions (2006 and 2009).
-She continues to serve as one of the competition’s judges.
+Fortune’s keen interest in modern and contemporary portraiture led her to curate a major exhibition of mid-twentieth-century portraits by Elaine de Kooning (2015).
+She also organized the first two Outwin Boochever Portrait Competitions (2006 and 2009) and continues to serve as one of the competition’s judges.

-In 1999 Fortune co-curated “Franklin & His Friends: Portraying the Man of Science in Eighteenth-Century America” and authored the accompanying publication.
-Her primary research includes eighteenth and nineteenth-century American portraiture, such as the work of Charles Willson Peale and women portraitists of the later nineteenth century.
+In 1999, Fortune co-curated “Franklin & His Friends: Portraying the Man of Science in Eighteenth-Century America” and authored the accompanying publication.
+Her research often focuses on eighteenth and nineteenth-century American portraiture, such as the work of Charles Willson Peale, and women portraitists of the late nineteenth century.

-Fortune graduated from Agnes Scott College, and received a master’s degree and doctorate in art history from the University of North Carolina at Chapel Hill.
+Fortune graduated from Agnes Scott College and received an MA and PhD in art history from the University of North Carolina at Chapel Hill.